xtext/xtext-gradle-plugin/xtext-builder.md

             comment = "Copyright My Cool Company"
             includeDate = true
           }
-          //the outlet configurations, as defined in your languages OutputConfigurationProvider
+          //the outlet configurations,
+          //as defined in your languages OutputConfigurationProvider
           //the default outlet is available using the shortand 'outlet' outlets {
             HEROES {